xieyuheng/inner/src/prosa/report-on-the-little-typer/2--doin-what-comes-naturally.md

 In chapter 1, there are constructors, which build values, and type constructors, which build types.

-car, however, is neither a constructor nora type constructor.
+car, however, is neither a constructor nor a type constructor.

 car is an eliminator.